SAP-samples/cloud-messaging-handsonsapdev/README.md

 If you wish to raise an issue, please use the [issues](issues) facility in this repo, but bear in mind the scope of support described above.
 If you wish to contribute code, offer fixes or improvements, please send a pull request (PR).
 Due to legal reasons, contributors will be asked to accept a [Developer Certificate of Origin (DCO)](https://en.wikipedia.org/wiki/Developer_Certificate_of_Origin) on submitting their first PR to this project.
 This DCO acceptance can be done in the PR itself - look out for the CLA assistant that will guide you through the simple process.
 SAP uses [the standard DCO text of the Linux Foundation](https://developercertificate.org/).

+## Code of conduct

+SAP adopts the Contributor's Covenant 2.0 across our open source projects to ensure a welcoming and open culture for everyone involved.
+Please follow the standard Code of Conduct link in this repository to find out more.

 ## License

 Copyright (c) 2020 SAP SE or an SAP affiliate company.
 All rights reserved.
 This project is licensed under the Apache Software License, version 2.0 except as noted otherwise in the [LICENSE](LICENSE) file.